manys81/Kasztelan/wp-content/plugins/tiny-compress-images/readme.txt

 A: Yes!
 After installing the plugin, go to *Media > Bulk Optimization*, and click on the start button to optimize all unoptimized images in your media library.

 == Changelog ==
+= 2.2.6 =
+* Fixed bug in compression of file types other than JPEG and PNG that have a thumbnail generated automatically.

+= 2.2.5 =
+* Fixed bug in bulk optimization page that could sometimes cause it to stop.
+* Fixed a problem that would prevent dashboard widget from loading.
+* Tweaked styling of the dashboard widget for the latest version of WordPress.
+* Fixed a warning that sometimes occurred in the media library when certain plugins are used.

+= 2.2.4 =
+* Fixed bug with drop-down menu in the Media Library.
+* Compression limit notice now links directly to your API dashboard.
+* Tweaked styling of the dashboard widget.

+= 2.2.3 =
+* Changed links to make it easier to go directly to your API dashboard.
+* Fixed a compression issue for some fopen users.

+= 2.2.2 =
+* Improved robustness in case an unexpected network error occurs.
+* Fixed false positive warning with Sucuri scanner.
+* Fixed compression issue for fopen users.

 = 2.2.1 =
 * Fixed an error that was introduced in v2.2.0 where all custom image sizes did not show up.
 * Added support for image sizes with unspecified height or width.